Black Rod: New Zealand

+The ceremonial black rod was presented to Parliament by Governor-General Charles Bathurst, 1st Viscount Bledisloe in January, 1931.
+Made of polished black ebony, it is topped by a golden lion rampant holding a shield bearing the royal cypher of King George V and has a 1931 gold sovereign set in its base.
+Due to the fragility of the original 1931 black rod, a regular black baton acting as a black rod is now used during the official openings of Parliament.

 South Africa

 The Senate of South Africa had a Gentleman Usher of the Black Rod from its inception in 1910 to abolition in 1980.
 When the Senate was restored in 1994 the renamed position of Usher of the Black Rod returned with it, continuing in the new National Council of Provinces.

 Related ushers

 Before the Acts of Union 1707 united the English and Scottish parliaments, there was a Heritable Usher of the White Rod who had a similar role in the Estates of Parliament in Scotland.
-This office is currently held by The Rt Rev. John Armes, Bishop of Edinburgh, but the role carries no duties.
+This office is currently held by John Armes, Bishop of Edinburgh, but the role carries no duties.

 Gentleman ushers exist for all the British orders of chivalry, and are coloured as follows: